Skip to main content

 • If the total number of pages in your bundle is more than 100, then use numbered dividers between each group of documents.
 These will help everyone find their way around the bundle more quickly.

-• You are now expected to print on both sides of the paper (unless that is not possible, so don’t stress if you cannot do this).
+• You are now expected to print on both sides of the paper (unless that is not possible for you, so don’t stress if you cannot do this).

 • Don’t number the pages in your bundle until the other side have agreed it.
 If they want something else to go in and you have already numbered it, you will end up having to do it all again.